Shane-Nycum/LetsGetSplicey/README.md

 >2) Copy any file that is under your Splice samples folder, but not found anywhere under your Ableton samples folder, to your Ableton samples folder at root-level.<br/>
 >3) Except that the copy is not really a copy - it's a hard link (google it)<br/>
 <br/>
-The hard link is a pointer of sorts, to the same file on your disk as the file in your Splice samples folder.<br/>
+The hard link is a pointer of sorts... pointing to the same space on your disk as the file in your Splice samples folder.<br/>
 It pretty much behaves like any other file - you can audtion it, import it into your project, rename it, whatever.<br/>
 And it won't cause the amount of disk space you're using to double, like copying the file would.<br/>
 <br/>